MinaProtocol/mina/README-branching.md

 If that CI job passes, then you can proceed and no further action is needed.

 PRs resolving merge conflicts (merge-PRs) should only be merged after the original PR is approved, and all changes from the original PR are incorporated into the merge-PRs.
-Consider a PR with is made from `mybranch` branch against `rampup`, and causes conflicts in `berkeley` and `develop`.
+Consider a PR which is made from `mybranch` branch against `rampup`, and causes conflicts in `berkeley` and `develop`.
 In this case the workflow is as follows:
 - Review and approve the original PR against `rampup` (PR-rampup).
 CI passes except for `check-merges-cleanly-into-*` jobs.
 - Incorporate all changes from PR-rampup into a new PR against `berkeley` (PR-berkeley) and resolve conflicts.
 Concretely, make a new branch+PR based off of `mybranch` called `mybranch-berkeley` (for example), and then merge `berkeley` into `mybranch-berkeley`.
 Fix any merge errors that result.
   - Keeping branches in sync: If after making e.g. `mybranch-berkeley`, you need to make changes to `mybranch`, then do so, but make sure to merge the newly updated `mybranch` into `mybranch-berkeley`.
 In order for the git magic to work, `mybranch-berkeley` needs to be a superset of the commits from `mybranch`, and it also needs to be merged first.